 We provide energy businesses some of the enabling resources they need to grow including:

 We train entrepreneurs in business planning, sales and marketing, and record keeping.
 We provide specialized advisory services to larger businesses to support strategic and financial planning, supply chain and operational management, and project development and financing.

-We provide technology-related training and advice, assistance with product sourcing and manufacturing, and offer advice and funding for innovation contest winners that are developing new technologies or applying existing technologies in new contexts.
+We provide technology-related training and advice, assistance with product sourcing and manufacturing, and offer advice to businesses that are developing new technologies or applying existing technologies in new contexts.

 We work with financial institutions, investors and donors to help them better understand the local energy sector, including its technologies and business models.
-We also work with entrepreneurs to improve their ability to secure funding.
-In certain cases, we provide capital directly in the form of loan guarantees and grants.
+We also work with entrepreneurs to improve their ability to secure funding by facilitating access to equity, debt and grant funding.